 6. Accomodations

 Our accommodations for one night at Nong Khai was at the 4-star Panlaan Botique Resort (โรงแรม พันล้าน บูติค รีสอร์ท หนองคาย) (GPS: 17.86605, 102.71823), a superior twin-sharing room for THB 2,650.
 This was much more expensive than our usual but we had no choice as most rooms had been taken up on account of a regional school singing competition being held at Nong Khai.
-Though this is a 4-star accommodation, service is poor and they charge for everything even for an extra small bottle of mineral water; I wouldn't recommend staying here.
+Though this is a 4-star accommodation, the service is poor, and they charge for everything, even for an extra small bottle of mineral water; I wouldn't recommend staying here.

 7. Food